nezirz/blog8paperclip/README.md

 # README

-In this code, I am adding gem devise to existing basic blog built in 8 minutes.
+In this code, I am adding gem paperclip for uploading images to existing basic blog built in 8 minutes.
 Things you may want to cover:

 * Ruby version